 Since then, we’ve continuously optimized the SSD algorithm we use in Nuance Gatekeeper—our omnichannel biometric security solution—to improve its detection rate.
 And over the past year, we’ve joined forces with the Microsoft Cognitive AI research team to finetune our SSD capabilities, increasing the algorithm’s detection rate to 86%.

 ConversationPrint is the latest innovative feature in Gatekeeper, adding an entirely new biometrics modality to our security capabilities.
 It analyzes the way people use language—including their word choices, grammar, sentence structure, and many other factors—and compares it to the conversational patterns of known customers.

 So, even if fraudsters can synthesize a legitimate customer’s voice, they still need to replicate their conversation pattern.
 That’s extremely difficult to accomplish—especially if you only have a tiny amount of source audio to work with.
 The combination of voice biometrics, SSD, and ConversationPrint takes Gatekeeper’s synthetic voice detection rate to 99%, giving our customers the most effective countermeasure against emerging AI-powered fraud attacks.

 The war against fraud never stops—but each battle can be won

 We can’t stop criminals from getting their hands on sophisticated AI technologies.
 But we can prevent them from using those technologies to attack our customers and the people they serve.
-We’ll continue to prioritise the optimisation of our SSD algorithm to make life even harder for fraudsters.
-And we’ll keep looking ahead to what they might try next, so we can neutralise future threats before they happen.
+We’ll continue to prioritize the optimization of our SSD algorithm to make life even harder for fraudsters.
+And we’ll keep looking ahead to what they might try next, so we can neutralize future threats before they happen.